bnclabs/gostore/docs/llrbsetts.rst

 `nodearena.allocator`
     as string, type of allocater to use "flist".

-`valarena.minblock`
-    as integer, minimum value-block size that shall be requested from the arena.

-`valarena.maxblock`
-    as integer, maximum value-block size that shall be requested from the arena.

 `valarena.capacity`
     as integer, capacity in bytes that the arena shall manage for